Grid ref: TL 421 114 (click for o/s map)

 Mouse over links for pictures; click for detail page.

 It provides a superb display of flowering plants.
 In April and May it is yellow with cowslips and marsh marigolds.
-As May gives way to June colours change continually, as plants such as yellow rattle, ragged robin, cuckoo flower, meadowsweet, bugle and many others flower in profusion.
-There are small colonies of green-winged orchid and adders-tongue fern.
-Quaking grass and several uncommon sedge species are also present.
+As May gives way to June plants such as yellow rattle, ragged robin, meadowsweet and bugle come into flower.
+There are small colonies of green-winged orchid and adderstongue fern.
+Quaking grass and several uncommon sedge species are present also.

-Follow the Stort Navigation towpath from Roydon in the direction of Harlow – a walk of about one mile.
+Follow the towpath from Roydon in the direction of Harlow – a walk of about one mile.
 The easiest parking is at Roydon station.
+SatNav: CM19 5EH.

 Roydon station (Liverpool St–Cambridge).